A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Host star fundamental properties

 Finally, the HARPS-N data from the CCF FWHM and the color index $V-K_{\rm S}=1.66\pm0.05$ leads to a convective turnover time of $\tau_{\rm c}=12.5\pm1.3~\mathrm{days}$ ($\log\tau_{\rm c}=1.10\pm0.01~\mathrm{dex}$), according to the empirical relationship presented by \citet{2011ApJ...743...48W}.
 Then taking the stellar mass value $M_{\rm \star}$ from Sect.~\ref{sec:analysis_sed} with the color index $B-V=0.73\pm0.05$, we deduce anew the stellar rotation period $P_{\rm rot}=25.5\pm3.8~\mathrm{days}$.

 We report in this section how we estimated $P_{\rm rot}$ via three different methods; their respective results are consistent with each other.
-However, even though these calculations deliver a fair estimate of the proper rotation of the star, each of them includes systematic effects that are not well understood, so that none of them is an exact determination of it.
+However, even though these calculations deliver a fair estimate of the proper rotation of the star, each includes systematic effects that are not well understood, so that none of them is an exact determination of it.
 Thus, to remain conservative, we chose to retain the average value of the three values given above, with the corresponding standard deviation as its uncertainty, namely $\braket{P_{\rm rot}}=22.5\pm2.0~\mathrm{days}$.

-In Fig.~\ref{fig:GLS_periodogram_RV_res}, we show the Lomb-Scargle (LS) periodograms of the HARPS-N + SOPHIE RV and RV residuals time series.
+In Fig.~\ref{fig:GLS_periodogram_RV_res}, we show the Lomb--Scargle (LS) periodograms of the HARPS-N + SOPHIE RV and RV residuals time series.
 The main peak in the upper panel is located at the orbital period of TOI-1710\:b.
-It is near the stellar rotation period so one could suspect stellar activity might significantly affect the derived planetary parameters.
+It is near the stellar rotation period so it is possible to suspect that stellar activity might significantly affect the derived planetary parameters.
 The two lower panels of Fig.~\ref{fig:GLS_periodogram_RV_res} show the residuals after the best-fit models.
-In the next section we present the detail of those models, and how robust they are with respect to stellar activity.
+In the next section we present the details of these models, and how robust they are with respect to stellar activity.